vectordotdev/timber-elixir/README.md

 The Timber library works directly with the standard Elixir [Logger](https://hexdocs.pm/logger/Logger.html) and installs itself as a [backend](https://hexdocs.pm/logger/Logger.html#module-backends) during the setup process.
-In this way, basic logging is no different than logging without Timber.
+In this way, basic logging is no different than logging without Timber:

-In fact, standard logging messages are encouraged for debug statements and non-meaningful events.
-Timber does not require you to structure every log!

 ```elixir
 Logger.debug("My log statement")